boveus/hyrax-wiki/Customizing-Metadata.md

 %>
 ```

-You can see [more examples](https://github.com/projecthydra/sufia/tree/master/app/views/records/edit_fields) by exploring those created for the default fields in Sufia.
+You can see [more examples](https://github.com/projecthydra/hyrax/tree/master/app/views/records/edit_fields) by exploring those created for the default fields in Hyrax.

 ## Add the new multi-value property to the show page

 By default, the new property will **NOT** be displayed on the show page for works of this type.

 ### Define the class to use to control the show page